"Load" is Metallica's 6th studio album and a Very Different One Compared to Their Previous 5 Albums

 American heavy metal band Metallica raised much criticism following the release and promotion of the album Load.
 The question that some of us may be asking is how does the album sound more than 26 years after its release?
 That’s why I will review the album once again and offer some perspective.

-3 Reasons Why Metallica's 6th Album Is a Significant Release
+3 Reasons Why Metallica's 6th Album "Load" Is a Significant Release

 1. As I have alluded to before, sometimes a band has to change their musical direction to show that they are maturing as a unit.